newcontext-oss/kitchen-terraform/README.md

 ###### Default

-The default value for `color` is true
+The default value for `color` is true.

 ##### directory